Simon-Ing/Cosmo_Ai/README.md

 transitive dependency on wayland/1.20.0 which failed with the latest conan.
 We should possibly upgrade the other dependencies and remove wayland.

+## Installation without Conan

+If conan is not available, OpenCV and SymEngine must be installed on the system.
+We have set up cmake not to use conan when the hostname starts with `idun`, in which case the `idunbuild.sh` script can be used for installation.
+This has been designed for the NTNU Idun cluster, but can be tweaked for other systems.

 # Test